 Hän is a Na-Déné language of the Northern Athabaskan sub-group.
 It is spoken in Dawson City in Yukon in Canada, and in Eagle, a city on the south bank of the Yukon River in Alaska in the USA.
-In 2007 there were 10 Hän speakers, all of whom are elders.
-They call themselves Hän Hwëch'in or "people who live along the (Yukon) River".
+There are about 12 Hän speakers, all of whom are elderly: 5 in Canada and 7 in the USA.
+The Hän call themselves Hän Hwëch'in or "people who live along the (Yukon) River".
 Hän is closely related to Gwich’in and Upper Tanana.

 A spelling system for Hän was devised by linguists in the 1970s.

 In 1991 a program to revive Hän was set up at Robert Service School in Dawson City.
 There are language classes for adults, cultural gatherings, a bi-annual summer celebration at Moosehide, and various learning materials are being produced.

 Ahtna, Apache (Western), Babine-Witsuwit'en, Chilcotin, Chipewyan, Deg Xinag, Dena’ina, Dane-zaa (Beaver), Eyak, Gwich'in, Hän, Hupa, Jicarilla, Kaska, Koyukon, Lipan Apache, Lower Tanana, Mescalero-Chiricahua, Navajo, North Slavey, Sekani, South Slavey, Tahltan, Tanacross, Tłı̨chǫ (Dogrib), Tolowa, Tsuut'ina (Sarcee), Tutchone, Upper Kuskokwim, Upper Tanana

 Note: all links on this site to Amazon.com, Amazon.co.uk and Amazon.fr are affiliate links.
 This means I earn a commission if you click on any of them and buy something.
 So by clicking on these links you can help to support this site.